lordseddik/lordseddik/README.md

 - 👋 Hi, I’m @lordseddik
-prgramming cs-dsa student,at ensia school this is my official schools account discord:sedddik#4094
+- a programmer and cs student, ensia school this is my official schools account discord:sedddik#4094